allenlab/QIIME2_16S_ASV_protocol/README.md

 * [Silva 138](https://docs.qiime2.org/2020.8/data-resources/?highlight=silva) SSURef NR99 full-length sequences and taxonomy
 * [PhytoREF](http://phytoref.sb-roscoff.fr/)

+## Important Notes
+* This is a generic protocol.
+We often append a unique project ID to the beginning of all filenames throughout.
+* Some of the specified options may not be appropriate and need to be adjusted according to your data and configuration.
+Consult the [QIIME2 documentation](https://docs.qiime2.org/2019.10/) and other software documentation where appropriate to fully understand what each command and option is doing.
+We have attempted to point out specific examples where parameters need to be adjusted but these should not be viewed as a comprehensive list.

 ## Start

 Activate your conda environment for QIIME2 and cd to your working directory